Caesar & John Ferrit: Two of Natick’s Black Patriots

 Starrett’s roots are local.
 He lived his whole life in Massachusetts and spent the peak of his career in Natick.
 To fund his passion for swimming, he worked as a game warden and conservation worker with the Massachusetts Division of Fisheries and Wildlife.
 Coached by Louis Antonellis of Waltham, Starrett spent four to six hours each day training in local bodies of water, including Lake Cochituate in Natick, Dudley Pond in Wayland, and the Atlantic Ocean.
 He competed in races in Gloucester with other local marathon swimmers from Massachusetts.
 He taught many children to swim at the Natick Summer Swimming Program, the Y.M.C.A in Natick and at Dudley Pond.

-By 1948, Starrett was a professional swimmer competing in Canada, Europe, Africa, and South America races with the World Federation of Marathon Swimmers.
+By 1948, Starrett was a professional swimmer competing in races in Canada, Europe, Africa, and South America with the World Federation of Marathon Swimmers.
 He even won a marathon swim at a Canadian Expedition attended by Queen Elizabeth II.
 In a 1981 interview with the Natick Sun, Starrett described himself as “one of the first few pro marathoners.”

 From nearly the outset of his career, Starrett set his sights on completing a solo crossing of the English Channel.
 Although a professional and accomplished athlete, Starrett frequently shared that he could not make a living solely from long-distance swimming; Starrett needed a sponsor to help raise the $5,000 he needed to cross the English Channel.
 He found a sponsor in the United Cerebral Palsy Foundation of America.
 The charity used Starrett’s story to raise money and awareness for cerebral palsy.
 On August 4, 1964, Jack Starrett successfully crossed the English Channel.
 The 22-mile swim from France to England took him twelve hours and forty-five minutes.
 He was the first person with a physical disability to complete the swim.
 Afterward, he stated: “I hope my success will provide inspiration for anyone else who suffers from an affliction.”

-Follow this link to read the rest of the article from the Natick Report
+Follow this link to read the rest of the article from the Natick Report.

 President George Washington’s Morning Ride Through Natick

 On November 3, 1789, George Washington, the newly-elected and first President of the United States, traveled right through what is now South Natick.
-He was accompanied by a team of four horses, two advisors (Tobias Lear and William Jackson), a baggage wagon and driver, six servants, at least two of whom were enslaved, and his white charger, Prescott.
-A celebrated Revolutionary War hero, President Washington and all Americans faced an uncertain future.
+He was accompanied by a team of four horses, two advisors (Tobias Lear and William Jackson), a baggage wagon and driver, six servants, at least two enslaved people, and his white charger, Prescott.
+A celebrated Revolutionary War hero, President Washington, and all Americans faced an uncertain future.
 After all, it had only been five months since the Constitution’s ratification, and many considered the document controversial.
 As he prepared to lead the new nation, Washington set out on a sixty-town tour of New England.
-Perhaps a few fortunate Natick residents gained a glimpse of their new President as he passed through.
-Follow this link to read the rest of the article from the Natick Report
+Perhaps a few fortunate Natick residents saw their new President as he passed through.

 When Natick was Crowned Home of Champions, and Firefighting was an Olympic Sport